ayfu/CDIPS15_TeamCat/README.md

 - I spent a good amount of time playing with different encoding schemes for my categorical features.
 Sometimes label encoding gave better results than one-hot encoding.

-- Towards the end of the competition, I explored aggregating continuous variables such as `annual_usage`, an esimate of how many tube assemblies will be purchased in a year, by supplier, component id, or tube assembly id and taking their mean and/or standard deviation.
+- Towards the end of the competition, I explored aggregating continuous variables such as `annual_usage`, an estimate of how many tube assemblies will be purchased in a year, by supplier, component id, or tube assembly id and taking their mean and/or standard deviation.
 Given more time, this would be the first thing I would like to explore in more depth because these types of features were starting to improve my model and I believe there is a lot of unexplored territory there.

 # Conclusions